th-nuernberg/ml-cloud/README.md

 For install instructions for the individual components have a look at the Dockerfile in the subfolders.

-Execute `docker-compose up` in the it_project folder.
-This will start an instance of the controller, worker, webgui, mongodb and mosquitto broker.
+Execute `docker-compose up` to start an instance of the controller, worker, webgui, mongodb and mosquitto broker.
 The webgui can be reached at 127.0.0.1:4200